scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 ==================

 This section is focused on the initial exploration of a model and it's hyperparameters on a personal laptop.
-In this section, performance in this environment is shown alongside details on ``HyperbandSearchCV``'s inputs.
-This provides a demonstration that the Hyperband implementation in Dask works correctly before the parallel computing resources of Dask are leveraged.

-This section uses a synthetic
+This section shows a performance comparison to illustrate the ``HyperbandSearchCV``'s utility.
+This comparison will use a rule-of-thumb to determine the inputs to ``HyperbandSearchCV``.

-classification problem with 4 classes.
-These simulations are performed on a laptop with 4 Dask workers.
-This makes the hyperparameter selection very serial and the number of ``partial_fit`` calls or passes through the dataset a good proxy for time.
-Some detail is mentioned in the appendix, though complete details can be found at https://github.com/stsievert/dask-hyperband-comparison.
+A synthetic dataset is used for a 4 class classification problem on a personal laptop with 4 cores.
+This makes the
+hyperparameter selection very serial and the number of ``partial_fit`` calls or passes through the dataset a good proxy for time.
+Some detail is mentioned in the appendix with complete details at https://github.com/stsievert/dask-hyperband-comparison.